teagbot/teagbot/README.md

 # Teague Botterman

-Computer Science and Astrophysics student building scientific software and AI tools.
+Computer Science and Astrophysics student at the University of Alberta.

 ---